Camsz27/inventory-application/README.md

 # Inventory Application

-A inventory application to keep track of the instruments in a store.
+Inventory application to keep track of the instruments in a store.
 The user can change any of the information of the current categories and instruments.
 Additionally, they can create or delete categories/instruments and get an overview of their inventory in the homepage.

 ## Live Demo